KXSE

 KXSE (104.3 MHz) is a commercial FM radio station licensed to Davis, California, and serving the Sacramento metropolitan area.
-The station airs a Spanish-language adult hits radio format, one of the stations in "La Suavecita" radio network.
+The Entravision Communications-owned outlet broadcasts with an ERP of 3,400 watts.
+The station airs a Spanish-language adult hits format, one of the stations in "La Suavecita" radio network.
 The studios and offices are in North Sacramento.
 The transmitter is off Route 102, near Woodland Community College in Woodland, California.

 History

+Country: 1979-1983

-In 1978, the station signed on the air, originally at 105.5 MHz with the call sign KYLO.
-It was licensed to Davis.
-The format was progressive country.
+In March 1979, the station signed on the air, originally at 105.5 MHz with the call sign KYLO and a progressive country format.
 The effective radiated power was 3,000 watts.

+Christian: 1983-1986

-In June 1983, the station switched to Contemporary Christian music during the day with Christian talk and teaching programs airing on weeknights & morning slots hosted by Randy Zachary.
-The station continued with this programming until summer 1986, when it changed to an automated oldies format.
+In June 1983, the station switched to contemporary Christian music during the day with Christian talk and teaching programs airing on weeknights & morning slots hosted by Randy Zachary.

+Oldies: 1986-1989

+The station continued with Contemporary Christian until summer 1986, when it changed to an automated oldies format.

+Classic rock: 1989-1991

 In 1989, the station changed call letters to KLCQ and installed the first full-time classic rock format in the greater Sacramento area.
 The presentation was a mix of live announcers and automation.